kilpkonn/msc-thesis/main.typ

 This resulted in 155 crates.

 We added term search based autocompletion suggestions to evaluate the usability of term search for autocompletion.
-With smal depth the algorithm proved to be fast enough and resulted in more advanced autocompletion suggestions compared to usual ones.
+With small depth the algorithm proved to be fast enough and resulted in more advanced autocompletion suggestions compared to usual ones.
+As the autocompletion in `rust-analyzer` is already rather slow the feature is disabled by default, yet all the users of it can opt into it.